business dispute arbitration in Bellaire, Texas 77402

 However, midway through the build, Meridian accused Eagle Ridge of mismanaging funds and failing to pay several subcontractors, causing work delays.
 Eagle Ridge countered that Meridian had repeatedly changed design specifications without approval, inflating costs by over $300,000.
 Communication broke down entirely by August 2022.

-Outcome: In March 2023, Mendoza issued a ruling: Eagle Ridge was ordered to pay Meridian $225,000 for unapproved design changes but was awarded $200,000 for Meridian’s failure to manage scope changes properly.
+Outcome: In March 2023, Mendoza issued a ruling: the claimant was ordered to pay Meridian $225,000 for unapproved design changes but was awarded $200,000 for Meridian’s failure to manage scope changes properly.
 Ultimately, the arbitrator adjusted the damages to a net payment of $25,000 from Eagle Ridge to Meridian.
 Both parties were instructed to jointly complete the remaining work under strict new oversight.
 The ruling emphasized contract clarity and communication as key lessons.

 Aftermath: The project finished in May 2023, months behind schedule but salvaged through arbitration’s faster resolution.
 Jensen and Bennett, though cautious, resumed limited collaborations with clearer contracts and regular progress audits.
 Their Bellaire dispute became a cautionary tale for other Texas businesses — arbitration can be tough, but it offers a pragmatic path to resolve complex business wars without destroying professional relationships.